Counseling

 Give us a call or fill out the online counseling request form.
 Our Care Coordinator will read your request and follow up in 2-3 business days.

-Soundings sliding-fee therapy based on ability to pay
+Sliding-fee therapy based on ability to pay

-Soundings sliding-fee therapy
+sliding-fee therapy

 have reached the end of authorized sessions